Politics of outer space: Politics of asteroid mining

 In 2015, the US passed the U.S Commercial Space Launch Competitiveness Act.
 While the act does not position the US as a state to have authority or ownership in outer space, it positions its citizens to have ownership over resources acquired from space.
 This allows the U.S. to adhere to Outer Space Treaty but also allow to its private entities to carry out mining activities on Asteroids, once feasible.
 AstroForge, a US start-up with a mission focused on developing technology for asteroid mining, announced two commercial missions to asteroids that were launched in 2023.

 In 2016, the government of Luxembourg introduced a legal framework that support and guide the private activities of mining asteroids.
 To grant certainty investors, it passed a law that explicitly permits private entities to own and sell resources extracted from asteroids.
 The government also pledged to support research and start-ups focused on space exploration and extraterrestrial resource extraction with a funding of approximately US$225 million.
 Relative to the US, the Luxembourg Space Act provides more clarity and position the country more competitively to engage in asteroid mining.
 Given its strategic location in Europe, Luxembourg intends to establish itself as a Silicon Valley for space activities.

 Despite the differences in passed legislation, the goal remains the same: to emerge as a leader in the new asteroid mining frontier and obtain the economic benefits associated with it.
 Current and future developments in asteroid mining do not indicate whether competition in this frontier will lead to positive changes in international law or allow for the harmonization of national laws among states.
 Nevertheless, the steady growth in asteroid mining will have implications for the geopolitics of terrestrial and extraterrestrial resource extraction.

 Colonialism, imperialism and capitalism

 Space activities entail an environmental costs, which also affect countries that don't participate, prompting questions of environmental justice.

 The historical dominance of nations in space activities has progressively been challenged by private companies, such as SpaceX and Blue Origin, which have established profitable businesses primarily by providing satellite launching services.
 This fast-paced new market led to the expression "NewSpace", to contrast it with the "OldSpace" of the cold war era.

-Since the mid-20th century, it has become possible for a different actors, such as national armies and government agencies, scientists and private companies, to carry out a variety of space activities, such as the regulation of outer space through international law, the deployment of missile and anti-satellite weapons, the establishment of exploration, communication and navigation satellites, and space travel for tourism and habitat expansion.
+Since the mid-20th century, it has become possible for different actors, such as national armies and government agencies, scientists and private companies, to carry out a variety of space activities, such as the regulation of outer space through international law, the deployment of missile and anti-satellite weapons, the establishment of exploration, communication and navigation satellites, and space travel for tourism and habitat expansion.